shant0786/Natours-Webtemplate/README.md

 Nexter Grid Layout
-Welcome to the Nexter Grid Layout RMS!
 This project is a responsive and modern grid-based layout system designed for dynamic and flexible web page design.
 It's built with simplicity and elegance in mind, focusing on delivering a seamless user experience.

 Features
 Responsive Design: Adapts seamlessly to all screen sizes.